 "I didn't do anything" contradicts ones natural loving magnetic presence."
 The realization of unconscious

 flirting can be a transformational experience; it always reveals

 withholds.
-When young,
+When younger,

-someone pointed out that I winked at most all
+someone pointed out that I winked at most

 girls.
 I wasn't aware of doing it.
 Later, with one relationship, I was continually